gmc-code/PC-Python/docs/python_advanced/enumerate.rst

 ----

-| The enumerate object can be looped through using a for loop.
+| The enumerate object can be looped through using a for-loop.

 .. code-block:: python